 β

-When I start to work on component, I usually have a look into others products or Design system in order to see how do they design their components and where do they use them.
-For the date picker I had a look on Personio, Jira, Google material or even Google Analytics.
-I also look at inspirational platforms such as Dribbble, Collect UI, and so many others.
-This is the beginning of my explorations before jumping into Figma and start designing component.
+When I start working on a component, I usually look at other products or design systems to see how they design their components and where they use them.
+For the date picker, I checked platforms like Personio, Jira, Google Material, and Google Analytics.
+I also explored inspirational platforms such as Dribbble, Collect UI, and many others.
+This is the beginning of my exploration before jumping into Figma and starting to design the component.

 β